• Reviews

 Pain can be mild or piercing, the feeling of pressure or fullness.
 This condition scares people.

-How does Angina Happen?
+How does angina happen?

 Coronary (heart) arteries spasm and block the entrance for oxygen and nutrients.
 The heart does not get essential items and suffers from them.

-Mostly angina happens after exercise, heavy meals, stress, or lucid, vivid dreams.
+Mostly, angina happens after exercise, heavy meals, stress, or lucid, vivid dreams.

 There is another type of angina.
 It is called Prinzmetal’s.
 This angina happens at rest, without stress or exercise.